Competition Schedule:

 1. CALENDAR

-The XXVIIth edition of the “Carl Filtsch” International Festival and Competition For Pianists and Composers will take place in Sibiu, Romania, between the 9th and 14th of July 2024 and it is dedicated to Carl Filtsch, in the memory of this exceptional Transylvanian musician who was born in 1830 in Sebeş-Alba-Mühlbach (Transylvania) and died in Venice in 1845.
+The XXX edition of the “Carl Filtsch” International Festival and Competition For Pianists and Composers will take place in Sibiu, Romania, between the 6th and 11th of June 2026 and it is dedicated to Carl Filtsch, in the memory of this exceptional Transylvanian musician who was born in 1830 in Sebeş-Alba-Mühlbach (Transylvania) and died in Venice in 1845.

 All the categories and the rounds of the competition are open to the public and will take place at the Thalia Hall of the Sibiu State Philharmonic.
-Prizes will be awarded in the frame of the Closing Gala Concert, on the -
+Prizes will be awarded in the frame of the Closing Gala Concert.

 2. COMPETITION’S CATEGORIES